nicholasg-dev/csv-search-webapp/README.md

    - Click the "Export" button in the navigation bar
    - Choose your preferred format (CSV, Excel, PDF, etc.)

+7. To manage column visibility:
+   - Click the "Columns" button in the navigation bar
+   - Use the toggle switches to show/hide specific columns
+   - Use "Select All" or "Deselect All" buttons for quick adjustments

+8. To change the number of entries displayed:
+   - Use the "Show entries" dropdown at the top of the table
+   - Options range from 10 to 2,000 entries per page

 ## Technical Architecture

 ### Frontend